fursham-h/factR/README.md

 * Supporting features
   1. Matches chromosome levels of query GTF/object to a reference annotation
   2. Matches gene_id and gene_names of query GTF to a reference annotation
-  3. Trims start and end of multi-exon GRanges transcript
+  3. Filter or sort each element of a GRangesList object

 ## Installation
 ```r